A Compositional Approach to Verifying Modular Robotic Systems: Related Work

 We take inspiration from Broy's approach to systems engineering~\cite{Broy18} which presents three kinds of artefacts: (1) system-level requirements, (2) functional system specification, and (3) logical subsystem architecture.
 These are represented as logical predicates in the form of assertions, with relationships defined between them that extend to assume/commitment contracts.
 The treatment of these contracts is purely logical, and we present a similar technique that, instead of assertions, uses Assume-Guarantee contracts and is specialised to the software engineering of robotic systems.

-The Integration Property Language (IPL)~\cite{ruchkin2018ipl} is designed to improve expressiveness in the verification of integrated heterogeneous models in cyber-physical systems.
-IPL combines FOL reasoning across architectural views that correspond to behaviourless component models, annotated with types and properties.
-IPL provides modular verification of properties that come from different models and static, system-wide reasoning using \gls{smt} solvers and model checkers.
-They focus on verifying the result of the integration, rather than individually verifying each model and then generating system-level properties.
-The latter approach is more appropriate for robotic systems, since integration will often result in poor scalability.
+Ruchkin et al. describe the Integration Property Language (IPL)~\cite{ruchkin2018ipl}, { which also uses \gls{fol} with temporal operations to specify \textit{integration properties} (properties involving multiple models and formalisms) for heterogeneous models, specifically aimed at cyber-physical systems.
+They target \textit{architectural views} (abstracted, behaviourless component models that are annotated with types and properties) which handle the difficult task of integrating heterogeneous models.
+IPL specifications can be verified using \gls{smt} solvers and model checkers.
+Our approach avoids the difficulty of integrating the node-level models by combining the nodes, more abstract, \gls{fol} contracts and verifying the heterogeneous models of each node in isolation. }

 Publish-subscribe architectures, like ROS, are popular in many domains.
-Recent work presents the Loupe model-checker for publish-subscribe architectures \cite{baresi2010loupe}.
+Baresi, et al. present the Loupe model-checker for publish-subscribe architectures \cite{baresi2010loupe}.
 They essentially embed the communications infrastructure within the verification checker to reduce the state space for verification.
 Such approaches are certainly relevant for our work, but, they do not explicitly focus on ROS or support a compositional approach to verification of individual system modules.